omnipay-taiwan/omnipay-cathaybk/README.md

 ## Installation

 Omnipay is installed via [Composer](http://getcomposer.org/).
-To install, simply require `league/omnipay` and `omnipay/dummy` with Composer:
+To install, simply require `league/omnipay` and `omnipay-taiwan/cathaybk` with Composer:

 ```
-composer require league/omnipay omnipay/dummy
+composer require league/omnipay omnipay-taiwan/cathaybk
 ```

 ## Basic Usage

 The following gateways are provided by this package:

-* Cathaybk
+-   Cathaybk

-This is a dummy gateway driver intended for testing purposes.
+This is a cathaybk gateway driver intended for testing purposes.
 If you provide a card number ending in an even number, the driver will return a success response.
 If it ends in an odd number, the driver will return a generic failure response.
 For example:

-* 4929000000006 - Success
+-   4929000000006 - Success
-* 4444333322221111 - Failure
+-   4444333322221111 - Failure

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.